Welcome to George Mason University’s School of Business!

 - The Impact Fellows Program delivers an innovative social impact curriculum tailored to students through a wrap-around two-year cohort-based experience that builds leadership and change making skills and fosters personal value evaluation and development.
 Apply today!

 Mason’s International Student Orientation is designed to help transition new international students to Mason and expose you to Mason’s broad educational opportunities.
-Once you register for Mason’s International Orientation, you will be instructed to complete the pre-orientation module requirements in Blackboard.
-After you complete the modules, please send your certificate of completion to email@example.com for instructions on having access to pre-orientation advising.
+Please email email@example.com for instructions on how to access pre-orientation advising.
 Transfer international students are able to attend a pre-orientation advising workshop to meet with a School of Business academic advisor and freshman international students are able to schedule a pre-orientation advising appointment with a School of Business academic advisor.

 - It is essential that you bring copies of your transcript - both what you submitted to George Mason University and the organization that evaluated your international transcript.